 Enter the sitting room at The Duck House through French doors – airy, lofty and light, with a sweep of oak floor, warm underfoot, a wood-burning stove, and a plump sofa to sink into.
 With everything on one level, you can just roll into your snug light-filled bedroom topped with a lovely bright duvet.
 Walk your socks off and return to a hot bath in the distinctively smart bathroom.

-Early risers will want to make the most of the outdoors so pause for breakfast with home-laid eggs in the morning sun with the French doors flung open.
+Early risers will want to make the most of the outdoors here at The Duck House, so pause for breakfast with home-laid eggs in the morning sun with the French doors flung open.
 Slip out of the door to the garden teeming with birds, flowers and wildlife.
-You are in a peaceful slice of country with a huge natural pond so there’s plenty to see.
+You are in a peaceful slice of the country with a huge natural pond so there’s plenty to see.
 This is a place for free-ranging kids, country walks, gentle cycle rides and deep, peaceful sleep.

 If you fancy surfing or swimming then there are many local beaches within easy reach of The Duck House.
 You are spoilt for choice with Aberfraw, Rhosneigr and Newborough beach all within a stone’s throw.
 There are also excellent restaurants and pubs nearby – The Marram Grass can be recommended in particular, having won recognition nationwide.

 Peaceful, welcoming and perfect.
 Next door is equally atmospheric.